Tropical Cyclone Idai

 IPC Program Underway

 The ER Team is working with the World Health Organization (WHO) and Ministry of Health (MOH) of Mozambique to deploy Infection Prevention and Control (IPC) training and supervision teams to support the delivery of critical IPC information to public health facilities throughout the affected area.
-Two IPC teams have arrived in Beira and a third team is on the way.
-Each team will be based in Beira and consist of two IPC experts (infectious disease physician, public health expert or Water Sanitation and Hygiene/WASH expert), as well as a representative from the MOH.
-Americares is currently the only organization supporting the WHO and MOH on this initiative, which remains a critical need to address the risk of infectious diseases.
+Three IPC teams are now based in Beira.
+Each team consists of two IPC experts (infectious disease physician, public health expert or Water Sanitation and Hygiene/WASH expert), as well as a representative from the MOH.
+Americares in supporting the WHO and MOH on this initiative focuses on a critical need to address the risk of infectious diseases.

 The WHO and MOH have jointly identified more than 20 public health facilities throughout the affected area that need IPC training.
 The ER team anticipates training 20 to 30 health workers per facility.
 The curriculum includes an overview of cholera prevention and control, proper hand hygiene for health care providers, cleaning and disinfecting patient care areas and personal hygiene among other topics.
 The IPC training is designed by Americares based on a previous training created for Tanzania.